Recycle and Refill

 The simplest method to clean and reuse candle jars is a water bath.
 Fill a large bowl with enough hot water to just past excess wax in your candle jar.
 Allow the jar to bathe in hot water for approximately 30 minutes.
 The heat from the water will soften the wax.
 This is especially the best method to use if your candle jar is fragile or made with thin glass.

 Remove the jar from the water bath and place on a tea towel.
-As above, use a kitchen paper towel to wipe out the jar and remove the wick and wash with warm soapy water.
+Use a kitchen paper towel to wipe out the jar and remove the wick and wash with warm soapy water.

 How to remove the label